From the website of FindMyPast:

 Over many years, Moxon researchers have uncovered, deciphered, copied, and transcribed many Moxon-related wills and the results of their labours are provided on the Moxon Research website for Members to research.

-Below we present the opening page of the will, dated 5th April 1684, of one George Moxon, “Gent, being sick and weak in body, but of good and perfect memory…” together with the transcript made by one of our Members.
+As an example, we present below the opening page of the will, dated 5th April 1684, of one George Moxon, “Gent, being sick and weak in body, but of good and perfect memory…” together with the transcript made by one of our Members.